cfengine/documentation/reference/promise-types/measurements.markdown

 **Notes**:

-When CFEngine (Nova) observes data, such as the attached partitions in the example above, the datatype determines how that data will be handled.
+When CFEngine observes data, such as the attached partitions in the example above, the datatype determines how that data will be handled.
 Integer and real values, counters etc., are recorded as time-series if the history type is \`weekly', or as single values